ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I am a dedicated researcher and a specialist in applied cryptography and privacy-preserving technologies.
 These are the fields that explore how to protect data and communication from unauthorized access and manipulation.
 I have published many papers in prestigious journals, presented at important academic and industry events, taught courses, and trained others.
-Futhermore, I have advised to deep tech startups on how to design, implement, and deploy secure and privacy-aware solutions.
+Furthermore, I have advised deep tech startups on how to design, implement, and deploy secure and privacy-aware solutions.
 I am also proficient in hardware acceleration, which enables optimized performance and efficiency for complex cryptographic operations.

 My ultimate goal is to contribute to a more secure and resilient world.
 Whether it's through exploring the theoretical underpinnings of security or crafting practical solutions, my passion lies in utilizing my knowledge and skills to make a positive impact.
 By applying cutting-edge techniques and technologies, I strive to solve real-world problems and deliver value across diverse domains.

 On this website, you can find more information about my research interests, projects, publications, and achievements.
-If you have any questions, comments, or you are interested in working with me, please feel free to contact me.
+If you have any questions or comments, or you are interested in working with me, please feel free to contact me.

 ## Professional Summary